Solo Stove Review

-It took the spark on the first try and I scooped it into the fire chamber of the Solostove and put a few small pieces of the “twigs” on top.
+I used a piece of folded paper towel and lit it with my firestarter.
+It took the spark on the first try and I scooped it into the fire chamber of the Solo Stove.
+I immediately added a few small pieces of the twigs on top of the burning paper towel.
 They caught fire right away and all was well.

-So I placed the MSR Titan full of cold tap water on top and started the timer.
+So I placed a pot of cold tap water on top and started the timer.

 After 3 minutes the water started to show the small bubbles that come before a boil.

-Two minutes later (5 min, total) the bubbles were bigger and the water was hot enough for stuff like coffee, cocoa or tea.
-Not hot enough to reconstitute freeze dried food, and keep it hot, but almost.
+Two minutes later (5 minutes, total) the bubbles were bigger and the water was hot enough for stuff like coffee, cocoa or tea.

 Just before minute 6 rolled in, I had a rolling boil.

-This stove is a MUST have for any backpacker who wants to save weight.
+This stove is a must have for any backpacker who wants to save weight.
+It weights 9 ounces and is a “gear of the year” winner by Backpacker Magazine.
 It would also be great in your bug out gear, cars, and disaster stash.
 While not as quick and convenient as something like a Jetboil (I have one and have used it for years in all kinds of environments with 100% satisfaction), it is not far behind.